PatrickYoussef/network-protocol-COMP445/README.md

 # network-protocol-COMP445
-This is the 1st lab for our COMP 445 course which requires us to develop a network protocol
+This is the lab assignment for our COMP 445 course which requires us to develop an HTTP server/client network protocol using TCP.
+The client can be used by itself to send requests to the web by changing the port number connection to 80 and the host to "parsedUrl.netloc".
+If the server and client are started together, the client is used to send requests to ther server to read and write files in the root directory in the project.

 # Requirements
 1. Python 3+

+# Run httpfs.py (Server)

+python httpfs.py [-v] [-p] [-d]

+-v (verbose): outputs socket connections and requests status

+-p (port): Specifies the port number that the server will listen and serve at

+-d (directory): Specifies the directory the server will read/write files at.

+# Examples

+1- python httpfs.py -v -p 8080

+2- python httpfs.py -v -p 8080 -d /foo

-# Run httpc.py
+# Run httpc.py (Client)

 python httpc.py (get|post) [-v] (-h "k:v")* [-d inline-data] [-f file] URL